 As a result, I became less productive at my work.

 Generally, working from home requires a lot of focus, critical thinking, and self-motivation.
 I had to learn new skills to work efficiently from home.

 Here are ten skills that are essential for working from home:

 Contrary to a traditional office environment, you are alone at home with no face-to-face contact with your colleagues.
 With this type of setting, it can be challenging for some people to remain excited about the work they are doing at home.

 You need to have a high level of self-motivation to become more productive.
 Generally, selecting work in your area of interest helps to retain your enthusiasm.

 Contrary to popular belief, working from home can put immense pressure on you.
 You might have to keep records, send invoices monthly, constantly manage your email, meet deadlines, and set up your work schedule all on your own without any assistance.

-When you work from home, it is crucial to generate a simple system which assists you to manage your tasks, clients, and deadlines.
+When you work from home, it is crucial to generate a simple system that assists you in managing your tasks, clients, and deadlines.

 4. Communication Skills

 Communication skills are utterly a necessity if you plan to work remotely.
-Clients and employers put a lot of trust on someone who works from home.
-Lack of proper communication – think emails, instant messaging, calls- or delayed response could mean loss of trust, and your income along with it.
+Clients and employers put a lot of trust in someone who works from home.
+Lack of proper communication – think emails, instant messaging, calls- or delayed response could mean loss of trust and your income it.